jhammett15/cs460/HWK8/HWK8.md

 DROP TABLE [dbo].[Bids];
 ```

-Once I added these files to the App_Data folder, I created the database.
-I did this by first right-clicking the App_Data folder and creating a new SQL Server database which I called Auction.
-I then right-clicked the .mdf file, chose open, and clicked the icon to connect to database.
-From there I had to manually type in the server name, which was (localdb)\MSSQLLocalDB.
-Once that was done my database appeared on the drop down menu for database names.

-Once my database was connected I went into my Up.sql file and clicked the connect icon.
-Under Local I chose the MSSQLLocalDB option, and selected my database from the Database Name dropdown.
-I was then able to connect and run my up script.
+To create the database I went into the SQL Server Object explorer and right-clicked the Databases folder in localdb.
+I gave it a name and selected the location to by my App_data folder.
+I then right-clicked on the App_Data folder and clicked add existing item.
+I navigated to the App_data folder and selected the mdf and ldf files.
+I was then able to connect my up and down scripts to the database and run them.

 ![up](images/up.PNG)